canarybit/cc-docs/docs/index.md

     ---

-    Search for new partners or bring your current ones, and unlock new business.
+    Find new or old partners, and unlock new business.

     [:octicons-arrow-right-24: Connect](https://demo.confidentialcloud.io/)